 I can’t count the number of different apps I’ve tried.
 But the number one way to simplify task management, is to stick with one task manager.

-As you know, Nozbe is the one task manager I use.
-It works as a central place to store projects for home, my two different jobs, and for client projects.
-Labels make keeping all these different areas separate.
+As you know, Nozbe is the one task manager I use and recomend.
+It works as a central place to store projects for home, for my different jobs, and for client projects.
+Labels make it easy to keep all these different areas separate.

-Any time I have a new task, I simply add it to Nozbe’s inbox.
-I can always come back later and sort tasks into their specific project.
+Any time a new task or idea comes to mind, simply add it to your inbox.
+You can always come back later and sort tasks into their specific project.

 2- Break Big Projects into Next Actions